2013 – Gluten Free Living

 Mix up all the Orange Marmalade Sauce ingredients except the cornstarch and water.
 Add the sauce to the ingredients.

-Now add the combined cornstarch and water to the beef mixture to thicken the sauce.
+Add the combined cornstarch and water to the beef mixture to thicken the sauce.
 Stir to combine.

 To serve: ladle out steamed, cooked rice on plates, place Orange Sesame Beef on top.
 Sprinkle with additional sesame seeds and garnish with sliced green onions, as desired.